Glossary

 Learn more

-Data labeling is the process of adding meaningful tags or annotations to raw data, such as images, videos, text, or audio files, to provide context for machine learning (ML) models.
-These labels essentially teach the models to understand and interpret the data correctly.
-In supervised learning, labeled data serves as the "ground truth" that models use to learn patterns and make accurate predictions.
-The quality of labeled data directly impacts the performance of AI models, making data labeling a critical step in developing robust and reliable AI systems.
+Data labeling is the essential process of adding informative tags or annotations to raw data, such as images, videos, text, or audio.
+These labels provide context, enabling Machine Learning (ML) models to understand and interpret the data accurately.
+In Supervised Learning, labeled data acts as the "ground truth," the verified correct answers that models learn from to identify patterns and make future predictions.
+The quality and accuracy of these labels directly influence model performance, making data labeling a fundamental step in building reliable Artificial Intelligence (AI) systems, particularly in fields like Computer Vision (CV).

 Importance of Data Labeling